jackd248/reusable-github-actions/README.md

 ## Tests

 Matrix testing workflow that runs tests across multiple PHP and TYPO3 versions with both highest and lowest dependencies.
-Includes coverage reporting to CodeClimate and Coveralls.
+Includes optional coverage reporting to CodeClimate and Coveralls.

 ```yaml
 name: Tests